apache/airflow/dev/README_AIRFLOW3_DEV.md

 ## Merging PRs 2.10.x

+Suggested change
 Make sure PR target `v-2-10-test` branch and merge it when ready.
+Make sure your PRs target the `v-2-10-test` branch and it can be merged when ready.
 All regular protocols of merging considerations are applied.

 ## Merging PRs for Airflow 3